 How can I apply for a budgeting loan?

 To apply for a budgeting loan is a relatively straightforward process.
-Once you have ensured you meet the relevant criteria for a budgeting loan, apply online via the GOV.UK website.
-Make sure you have documents ready to prove you are an eligible applicant.
+Once you have ensured you meet the relevant criteria for a budgeting loan, you can apply online via the GOV.UK website.
+Make sure you have the documents ready to prove you are an eligible applicant.

 You can also download and print the Form SF500 from their website, or ask for the form at any local Jobcentre Plus in the UK.